npm/pneumatic-tubes/README.md

 You must purchase and configure an [npm Enterprise](https://www.npm-enterprise.com/) instance before you can migrate from npm Orgs to npm Enterprise.

-### 1. Create matching organization in npm Enterprise
+### 1. Create a matching organization in npm Enterprise

 You should create an organization in npm Enterprise that matches the name of the organization that you wish to migrate from in npm Orgs.